There are eligibility requirements that must be met before a student can apply for financial aid and maintain their eligibility for financial aid.

 The Cost of Attendance is determined by each individual institution.
 A standard budget is developed using averages costs for a student during their enrollment.
 Actual costs will vary between students depending on their particular situations.
-To access LWT cost of attendance visit our net calculator at net calculator page.
+To access LWT’s Cost of Attendance, visit our net calculator at net calculator page.

 Once the award is determined the financial aid officer will put together an “award package” for the student.

 Any individual applying for financial aid may be randomly selected by the Department of Education for a review process called Verification.
 LWT reserves the right to also select a student for Verification to solve any conflicting information.
 The school will notify the potential student via email or mail, of the verification documents required and the time allowed to complete and return the documents to the school.
 Once all the required documents are received the Financial Aid Administrator will review and compare the information to the information reported on the FAFSA.
 If corrections are necessary the Financial Aid Administrator will use the FAA Access on the Web to make the needed corrections.
 Once the Verification process is completed the Financial Aid Administrator will determine the amount of assistance available to the student.